-Although the methods described above have been well succeeded, they work with a fixed number of knots and/or require some prior information regarding possible regions where the knots should be set, which can be seen as a limitation in some cases.
+Although the methods described above have been well succeeded, they work with a fixed number of knots and/or require some prior information regarding possible regions where the knots should be set, as the quantiles of data for example, which can be seen as a limitation in some cases.
 In this work we propose an automatic method to estimate both the number of knots and their locations, based on the minimization of a penalized least squares criterion.
-The penalty plays the role of avoiding a high number of knots and consequently to overfit the data.
-We test the performance of the method on simulated data and we also apply it to daily reported cases of covid-19 on several countries to obtain a fit on the epidemiological curve.
+The penalty plays the role of avoiding a high number of knots which consequently leads to overfit the data.

+We study the performance of the method on two simulated scenarios to evaluate its ability of estimating the number of knots and their location.
+Also, we compare the results with other well established methods.
+Further, we also apply the procedure to daily reported cases of Covid-19 in several countries to fit their epidemiological curve of cases and perform short term forecast.
+Both simulation studies and real data application suggest that the proposed method can be considered by practitioners for application in spline regression problems.

-This paper is organized as follows: Section 2 is addressed to the description of the spline model and the proposed method of automatic knots selection.
-Simulation studies about the performance of the method are shown in Section 3.
-Applications to real datasets involving daily reported cases of Covid-19 are done in Section 4.
-Section 5 provides conclusion and suggestions of future works.
+This paper is organized as follows: Section~2 describes the spline model and the proposed method of automatic knots selection.
+Section~3 presents simulation studies regarding the performance of the method, and Section~4 show applications to real datasets related to daily reported cases of Covid-19.
+Finally, Section~5 provides conclusion and suggestions of future works.